 The real truth is that affiliate marketing is hard, but no one will admit that, because otherwise, they wouldn’t be able to sell you their stuff 🙂 sorry to disappoint you.

 You must be able to dedicate your time or your money (it’s usually both), and you should be willing to learn from your mistakes and keep on pushing forward if you want to be rewarded with the “glamorous” affiliate lifestyle.
+Check out the top 16 affiliate marketing mistakes that you should avoid.

 I work at least 8-10 hours a day, managing and writing content on all my websites & blogs, optimizing ad campaigns in order to keep everything on track and get the highest ROI possible, talking with VA’s giving them different tasks, etc..